minjing/uapi/README.md

     }
 }
 ```
-The serveFor is tell the factory that which service will reference the created service.
+The serveFor tell the factory that which service will reference the created service.

 ## Configuration